New Ferry: Transport

 New Ferry is on the A41, the main road between Birkenhead and London before the introduction of motorways, and immediately adjacent to the village of Port Sunlight.
 At the centre of the town is the Toll Bar area, a name originating from when New Chester Road used to be a toll road.
 The re-routing of the A41 road onto the New Ferry By-pass, the first part from Bolton Road to Thorburn Road built in 1960, and extended from Thorburn Road to the Tranmere roundabout in 1976, has resulted in a decline in through-traffic in the town centre.

 The nearest railway stations to New Ferry are Bebington and Port Sunlight, where trains operate to Chester, Ellesmere Port and Liverpool Central on the Wirral Line of the Merseyrail network.

 New Ferry is served by several bus services: Arriva, Stagecoach and Merseylink all operate through the town en route to destinations such as Chester and Liverpool.

 Governance

-New Ferry is within the parliamentary constituency of Wirral South.
+New Ferry is within the parliamentary constituency of Ellesmere Port and Bromborough.

 At local government level, the town is incorporated into the Bromborough Ward of the Metropolitan Borough of Wirral, in the metropolitan county of Merseyside.
 It is represented on Wirral Metropolitan Borough Council by three councillors.